EthereumNetwork/website/README.md

 npm install
 ```

-### Compiles and hot-reloads for development
+### Compiles, hot-reloads and starts server for development
 ```
-npm run serve
+npm run dev
 ```

 ### Compiles and minifies for production